Disappearance of Joan Risch: Library records

-In the wake of the disappearance, Sareen Gerson, a reporter with The Fence Viewer, Lincoln's local newspaper, went to the town's public library to research similar cases as background.
-In one of the books she looked in, about the purported disappearance of Brigham Young's 27th wife, she saw that Joan Risch had checked the book out in September, a month before her disappearance.
-In another, Into Thin Air, about a woman who, like Risch, had left behind blood smears and a towel when she went missing, Gerson again found Risch's signature on the checkout card.
+In the wake of Risch's disappearance, Sareen Gerson, a reporter with The Fence Viewer local newspaper, went to the town's public library to research similar cases as background.
+In one of the books she checked out, which discussed the purported disappearance of Brigham Young's 27th wife, she saw that Risch had borrowed the book in September, a month before her disappearance.
+In another, Into Thin Air—about a woman who, like Risch, had left behind blood smears and a towel when she went missing—Gerson again found Risch's signature on the checkout card.

-She reported her findings in the newspaper.
-A group of library volunteers who looked through records found that Risch, a regular borrower, had taken out 25 books over the summer of 1961, many of which also had to do with murders and missing-persons cases.
-Based on this, Gerson and her journalistic colleagues believed Risch might have staged the apparent crime scene and disappeared voluntarily.
+Gerson reported her findings in the newspaper.
+A group of library volunteers who looked through records found that Risch, a regular borrower, had taken out 25 books over the summer of 1961, many of which also had to do with murders and missing person cases.
+Based on this, Gerson and her colleagues at the newspaper believed Joan might have staged the crime scene and disappeared voluntarily.
+Two of the books that Joan had signed out, Into Thin Air and The Screaming Rabbit, were authored by Harry Carmichael, a pen name of British writer Leo Ognall.
+A 1964 article published in The Boston Globe noted that Gerson wrote to Ognall after the discovery of books that Risch had borrowed from the library.
+Ognall became interested in the disappearance and developed this own theory—he stated that he felt Risch was still alive, somewhere between Boston and New York, but was afraid to come forward because "she harbors a terrible secret."
+At the time the article was published, Ognall was in the process of incorporating his theory into a fictionalized account, to be issued as a book.